cauabernardino/newscompiler/README.md

 ## Usage

+Use

-`python newscompiler.py SEARCH_TERM`
+* For Windows: `python newscompiler.py SEARCH_TERM`
+* For Debian based Linux distros: `python3 newscompiler.py SEARCH_TERM`

-The output will be a PDF file with the titles and links to the news.
+on your terminal, where `SEARCH_TERM` is the subject you want to know about, and the output will be a PDF file with news and their links in [TinyURL](https://tinyurl.com/) format.